trufflesuite/drizzle/packages/drizzle-react/README.md

 }
 ```

+You can also pass it an optional second parameter of any type that will be memoized and checked for shallow equality with the last call's on every call.
+If the shallow equality test fails, it will instantly call your `mapStateToProps` without waiting for an update from the `drizzle` store.
+This is useful when your `mapStateToProps` function depends on external variables and you want it to rerun immediately when they change to avoid race conditions in other parts of your code.

 ### Using Drizzle

 The second of the two main hooks exported is a function that returns your `drizzle` instance, a `cacheCall` function, and two other hooks, `useCacheEvents` and `useCacheSend`.